Cannabis security screenings and financial integrity checks

 • Family members

-In addition to the below individuals, security screening may be required for those not listed who are associates of the applicant or persons connected to an associate.
-The following people may require security screening:
+In addition to the below individuals, screening may be required for those not listed who are associates of the applicant or persons connected to an associate.
+The following people require screening:

 Private corporation